nkcheung95/UNBC_ENGR_gradecleanR/README.md

 1. **Base R**: [Download from CRAN](https://cran.r-project.org/bin/windows/base/)
 2. **RStudio Desktop**: [Download from Posit](https://posit.co/download/rstudio-desktop/)

 Prepare your files to be merged in a folder named after the subdiscipline for plots and naming (e.g. CIVE_25_26).
-Folder names **will be truncated to 10 characters max**
+Folder names **will be truncated to 10 characters max**.

 Different disciplines should be stored in unique folders and the program ran separately for each if discipline separation is wanted.

 ---